philippeschoeb/reproduced_papers/data_reuploading/README.md

 The reference paper's goal is to present a well performing and resource-efficient data re-uploading scheme on a photonic quantum processor.
 They also provide new theoretical insights about this algorithm.

 The scope of this reproduction englobes the experiments on the 4 different binary classification tasks: circles, moons, tetromino and overhead MNIST.
-We report the training and test classification accuracies in function of the number of layers used.
-In addition, we have also visualized the decision boundary of the classifier (trained on the circles dataset) based on its number of layers.
+We report the training and test classification accuracies in function of the number of layers used which corresponds to Figure 5 form the paper.
+In addition, we have also visualized the decision boundary of the classifier (trained on the circles dataset) based on its number of layers during the mini benchmarking of architecture design.
+This corresponds to the Figure 2 from the paper.

 A deviation from the paper is that we have included the variable alpha into the map function from data to phases instead of directly setting the scaling to $\pi/2$: